TLouf/discrete_maths/1-sets.typ

 === Data types as sets

-The very concept of a datatype in computer science is built upon the concept of a set.
+The very concept of a datatype in computer science is built upon the definition of a set.
 For instance, a boolean is an element of the set ${0,1}$, or, equivalently, `{False, True}`.
 A datatype is more than a set though, as it also defines the operations which are allowed on the elements of the set.

 #question-box[
   Note that all data types correspond to a set which is _necessarily_ finite.
 Can you guess why?